mostlikelee/mydocs/PIV.md

 Type: Int
 Setting: 1|0

-Enable|Disable prompt when card is plugged in (does not affect existing pairings)
+Enable|Disable prompt when card is plugged in (does not affect existing pairings, disable to avoid users pairing by themselves if admin)
 payLoadType: com.apple.smardcard
 Key: UserPairing
 Type: Bool